Skip to Main Content

 What About Sewage Ejector Pumps?

-It’s easy to mix them up.
-A groundwater sump pump moves clean underground water away from your foundation.
-A sewage ejector pump lifts wastewater from a basement bath, laundry, or bar up to the main sewer line.
-Both are vital below-grade, but they handle very different jobs.
-If your downstairs fixtures gurgle or you smell sewage near the pit, you likely need a licensed Kansas City plumber to inspect the ejector system and its sealed lid, venting, and check valve.
+A groundwater sump pump moves clean water away from your foundation, while a sewage ejector pump lifts wastewater from below-grade fixtures up to the main sewer line.
+If you notice gurgling drains or sewage odors, a licensed local plumber should inspect the ejector system, including the sealed lid, venting, and check valve.

-Homes across Kansas City, KS and neighboring Leavenworth County range from historic to new builds, which means pump needs vary.
-Your plumber might recommend:
+Homes across Leavenworth County range from historic properties to newer builds, which means pump needs vary.
+Depending on your home, a plumber may recommend:

-• A high-quality primary pump matched to your pit depth and expected flow
+• A primary pump matched to pit depth and expected flow

-• A battery backup sized for several hours of runtime during power dips
+• A battery backup for extended runtime during outages

-• Smart monitoring for notifications if the water rises beyond a safe level
+• Smart monitoring to alert you if water rises too high

-• Improved discharge routing to carry water farther from the foundation
+• Improved discharge routing to protect the foundation

-Never ignore a tripped breaker or GFCI at the pump.
-Power issues can leave your basement unprotected.
-And if you hear the pump running constantly without lowering the water level, it’s time to bring in a pro for targeted troubleshooting and sump pump repairs.
+Never ignore a tripped breaker or GFCI near the pump.
+If your system runs constantly without lowering water levels, it’s time to call for professional sump pump repairs.

 Contact Us